uha0001/wsp-handbook/docs/getting_started.md

 date
 ```

----
+These commands confirm your username, current working directory, available files, and the system date.

 ## Change Your Password

-After your first login, change your temporary password.
+If this is your first login, change your temporary password before doing anything else.

 ```bash
 passwd